Learn more about our Advertising Disclosure

 After getting comfortable in your new Nebraska home, it’s time to see what Omaha is all about.
 Whether you’re into food, art, nature, or nightlife — there’s plenty to check out:

-• Outdoor recreation: The city's Heartland of America Park, Kenefick Park, First National's Spirit of Nebraska's Wilderness and Pioneer Courage Park, and Zorinsky Lake and Recreation Area — among other sites — are great places to hike, ride bikes, or just enjoy nature.'
+• Outdoor recreation: The city’s Heartland of America Park, Kenefick Park, First National’s Spirit of Nebraska’s Wilderness and Pioneer Courage Park, and Zorinsky Lake and Recreation Area — among other sites — are great places to hike, ride bikes, or just enjoy nature.

-• Sports: Catch a live game and cheer on the home team at an Creighton Bluejays (NCAA), Omaha Mavericks (NCAA), Omaha Storm Chasers (Triple-A East), or Omaha Lancers (USHL) game.
+• Sports: Grab a seat and root for the home team during an Creighton Bluejays (NCAA)Omaha Mavericks (NCAA)Omaha Storm Chasers (Triple-A East)Omaha Lancers (USHL)Omaha Beef (CIF)Union Omaha (USL League One) game.

 FAQ